NIHR Clinician Scientist Award

 Further information about the NIHR Clinician Scientist Award Scheme can be found in the following pages including previous rounds.

-For Round 13 NIHR TCC will utilise a new application management software, (which was introduced during the last NIHR Fellowships round in November 2012) as a development from the paper based forms which were used in Round 12 and all previous rounds of the NIHR Clinician Scientist scheme.
+For Round 13 NIHR TCC utilised a new application management software, which was introduced during the previous NIHR Fellowships round in November 2012, as a development from the paper based forms which were used in Round 12 and all previous rounds of the NIHR Clinician Scientist scheme.